A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: The cochain complex is invariant under flip moves

 \item {\bf Two circles, an arc for each smoothing.} In state $\Gamma_\alpha$, two circles enter and exit the flipping disk: the first circle enters and exists through an arc $\beta_\alpha$ in the disk that enters at arc $a$ and exits at arc $b$.
 The second circle enters and exits through an arc $\gamma_\alpha$ in the disk that enters at arc $c$ and exits at arc $d$.
 After the $2$-flip move, the first circle enters at $\tilde{a}$, transverses the reflection of $\beta_\alpha$, and exits at arc $\tilde{b}$.
 A similar comment applies to the second circle.
-Thus, each circle in $\Gamma_\alpha$ gets mapped to a circle in $\tilde{\Gamma}_\alpha$ that continue to have all the same smoothing data as in $\Gamma_\alpha$.\\
+Thus, each circle in $\Gamma_\alpha$ gets mapped to a circle in $\tilde{\Gamma}_\alpha$ that continue to have all the same smoothing sites as in $\Gamma_\alpha$.

-\item {\bf Two circles, arcs through both smoothings.} In state $\Gamma_\alpha$, two circles enter and exit the flipping disk: the first circle through an arc $\beta_\alpha$ in the disk that enters at arc $a$ and exits at arc $c$ (or $d$).
-The second circle enters and exits through an arc $\gamma_\alpha$ in the disk that enters at arc $b$ and exits at arc $d$ (or $c$).
-Both circles run from the top smoothing to the bottom smoothing in the picture.
+\item {\bf Two circles, arcs through both smoothings.} In state $\Gamma_\alpha$, two circles enter and exit the flipping disk: the first circle through an arc $\beta_\alpha$ in the disk that enters at arc $a$ and exits at arc $c$~(or $d$).
+The second circle enters and exits through an arc $\gamma_\alpha$ in the disk that enters at arc $b$ and exits at arc $d$~(or $c$).
+The arcs of both circles run from the top smoothing to the bottom one.
 After the 2-flip move, the first circle enters at arc $\tilde{a}$, transverses the reflection of $\gamma_\alpha$, and exits at arc $\tilde{c}$ (or $\tilde{d}$).
 The second circle enters at arc $\tilde{b}$, transverses the reflection of $\beta_\alpha$, and exits through arc $\tilde{d}$ (or $\tilde{c}$).
-The $2$-flip exchanges the arcs $\beta_\alpha$ and $\gamma_\alpha$ of the two circles.
-In this case, the circles exchange all the smoothing data contained within the flipping disk.
-For example, if a third circle in the smoothing disk intersects the first circle in $\Gamma_\alpha$, the reflection of that circle will now intersect the second circle in $\tilde{\Gamma}_\alpha$. \\
+The $2$-flip exchanges the two arcs of the two circles.
+In this case, the circles exchange the smoothing sites contained within the flipping disk.
+For example, if there is a third circle in the flipping disk that has a smoothing site with the first circle in $\Gamma_\alpha$, the reflection of that circle will now have a smoothing site with the second circle in $\tilde{\Gamma}_\alpha$.

 \end{enumerate}